Everything Employers Need to Know about Maternity Leave

 Pregnant woman reading about maternity pay and other maternity procedures such as parental leave in her contract

-All those employed under a contract of employment – regardless of how long they’ve been with you – and give the correct notice, are entitled to Statutory Maternity Leave.
+All those employed under a contract of employment – regardless of how long they’ve been with you – and who give the correct notice, are entitled to Statutory Maternity Leave.

 To qualify for Statutory Maternity Pay, employees must have continuously worked for you for at least 26 weeks prior to their qualifying week (i.e. the 15th week before the EWC) and:

-• Provide proof of pregnancy
+• Provide proof of pregnancy in the form of the MATB1 form, if requested

-• Give the correct notice
+• Give the correct notice – see below

 • Be on your payroll in the qualifying week